logo for an-insurance-agents-career.com

 What’s So Difficult About Selling Life Insurance?

-By John Lensi, CLU, ChFC, RHU, REBC, CMFC, LLIF
+Written By John Lensi, CLU, ChFC, RHU, REBC, CMFC, LLIF

-The life insurance sales process and the biggest problems for life insurance agents is overselling your product.
+The biggest problems for life insurance agents is overselling your product.

 People often buy as a result of the confidence displayed by the sales person in making their recommendations.
 How effectively this advise is presented provides strong evidence the sales person has conviction in their product recommendation as the right solution to the clients financial problems.

-selling life insuranceThe biggest problems for insurance agents and the most common mistake made in this area occurs when sales people “over sell” the product offering.
+Probably the biggest problems for insurance agents and the most common mistake made in this area occurs when sales people “over sell” the product offering.
 This occurs when the salesperson inundates the consumer about the product ‘structure’ to the point they become confused – who wouldn’t be.
 As a result, the prospect is unable to make a decision to act on the recommendation because “they need time to think it over” (you are creating an objection) or understand why the product is the right solution to solving their risk protection needs.

 With the advent of computer generated product illustrations about 30 years ago, the problem with the life insurance sales process has compounded.
 The inexperienced sales person often loses the sale at the time of recommendation when they feel the apparent need to review all ‘twenty pages’ in great detail – line by line, column by column - of a typical life insurance product illustration with a layperson.